-2. Click Enable Waiting Room on the Security menu.
+2. Click Enable Waiting Room.

 3. You'll see an alert that lets you know the waiting room has been enabled for the meeting.

 You'll get an alert whenever someone enters the Waiting Room.
 You can read more about Waiting Rooms in Zoom's documentation.